leesangjun1903/NLP-and-Audio/LLM/readme.md

 - The Flan Collection: Designing Data and Methods for Eﬀective Instruction Tuning
 - LIMA: Less Is More for Alignment
 - Fine-Tuning Language Models from Human Preferences
+- Teaching Language Models to Support Answers with Verified Quotes